goblint/analyzer/docs/developer-guide/releasing.md

 3. Regenerate `goblint.opam`: `dune build`.
 4. Regenerate `goblint.opam.locked`: `opam lock .`.
+5. Check with `dune-release check`.

+    All changes must be committed because the working tree is not checked.

 5. Update `CHANGELOG.md`:

     1. Add a desired version number (`vX.Y.Z`) header at the top.